dirkjabl/examples/bricker/README.md

 Here are examples for the (bricker)[www.github.com/dirkjabl/bricker] code.

-This examples work without any warrenty.
+This examples works without any warrenty.
 This are only examples.

 # Build